UPDATES! How do I make a timely and complete Section 83(b) election?

 Named for the Internal Revenue Code section that authorizes it, the Section 83(b) election is made only (1) when you want to be taxed (federal, Social Security, Medicare, and any state or local taxes) on the value of restricted stock at grant rather than vesting; or (2) when you exercise stock options that are exercisable before vesting (very rare in public companies).

 Alert: A Section 83(b) election must be filed with your local IRS office within 30 days after your receipt of restricted stock (or your stock option exercise).
 The filing can arrive just after 30 days have elapsed if the mailing is postmarked within the 30-day period.
-If the 30th day falls on a weekend or a holiday, the deadline is the next business day.
+When the 30th day falls on a weekend or a holiday, the deadline is the next business day.
+IRS Notice 2020-23 covers the extension of deadlines for numerous filings because of the Covid-19 pandemic.
+If your Section 83(b) election filing window is between April 1 and July 15, the notice is being interpreted as moving the filing deadline to July 15.

 You also pay taxes at the time of your Section 83(b) election.
 Before you make the election, it's important to understand both the risks and the situations when it might be beneficial.
 Your company will have some type of procedure for collecting the withholding taxes.
 The income you recognize at grant, and the withholding, should appear on your IRS Form W-2.